Hegseth Makes the Military Great Again! 2025-10-03 18:05

 He's never going to win.

-Wait, you really think he's gonna win?
+Wait, you really think he's going to win?

 You guys, come on, vote for someone else.

-No, there's no way.
+There's no way.

-This guy's gonna destroy all the experts.
+This guy's going to destroy all the experts.

-He's gonna destroy the economy.
+He's going to destroy the economy.

-And they go, oh, come on, the experts know Russia right.
+And they go, oh, come on.

 Well, it turns out that that's fake too.

-Then during COVID, it's well, the experts are saying that everyone is going to die.
+Then during COVID, it's, well, the experts are saying that everyone is going to die.

 Two million people, right?